40/7 As A Mixed Number

 5

 3. Construct the Mixed Number: The quotient becomes the whole number part of the mixed number, and the remainder becomes the numerator of the fractional part.
 The denominator remains the same.
-Therefore, 40/7 as a mixed number is 5 ⁵⁄₇.
+So, 40/7 as a mixed number is 5 ⁵⁄₇.

 Method 2: Repeated Subtraction